 A fishing expedition in the deep waters off the Moloka‘i Channel led Maui Divers to the discovery of Hawaiian black coral, one of the ocean's finest treasures and now considered to be the most lustrous coral in the world.
-Maui Divers Jewelry was founded in 1959 when the company began designing, manufacturing and selling Hawaiian black coral
+The following year, Maui Divers Jewelry was founded in 1959 when the company began designing, manufacturing and selling Hawaiian black coral jewelry.

 From the beginning, the company has been sensitive to the preservation of its coral resource, working hard to protect and conserve the beauty that first drew us undersea.
 Hawaiian corals come from sites carefully harvested to ensure healthy ongoing replenishment.

 In addition to Hawaiian black coral, Maui Divers Jewelry also showcases unique, handcrafted collections that feature cultured Tahitian black pearls, South Sea pearls, Japanese Akoya pearls, Freshwater pearls, diamonds and other beautiful gemstones.